 Lunenburg owes its entry as a UNESCO World Heritage Site to its wooden architecture and the many colorful, lovingly preserved houses.
 You should definitely take some time to explore the side streets on foot and take a look at the beautiful residential buildings with their peculiarities.

-Many houses on the top floor have a striking bay window, which is called Widow’s Watch.
-Since Lunenburg is partly located on a hill, according to legend, the wives watched the harbor from here and waited for the fishermen to return.
+Many houses on the top floor have a striking bay window, called Widow’s Watch.
+Since Lunenburg is partly situated on a hill, legend has it that the wives watched the harbor from here, waiting for the fishermen to return.

 Food & Drink in Lunenburg